mhdramzeen/k8s-demo/README.md

 ### Blue/Green Deplyment

 ```
-Create namespace for the monitoring tool
+# Creating a namespace for the blue green deployment
 kubect create ns monitoring
 ```
 ```